Trend-io/frontEndCodingExercise/README.md

 - Create the most optimal UI to accomplish this task, once again feel free to use existing libraries to shorten the time.
 - All UI elements for filtering and sorting should refresh the view of the elements being displayed.
 - BONUS - Implement Text Search on all the 4 fields from a single input element.
+- BONUS - Implement mobile-first approach with a screensize of 375pixels (width) by 812pixels (length).
 - BONUS - Implement the solution for influencerData_bigger and consider how different it is to work with a few hundred elements vs a few thousand.
 - BONUS - Display the image on the list UI and make it clickable such that it expands and uses 80% of the screen vertically and is centered vertically and horizontally.
-- BONUS - Implement mobile-first approach.

 ## Things to consider during your review

 - Minimal Complexity
+- Beautiful and Modern Design
 - File Organization and clear communication during commits
 - Ease of maintenance
 - Extensibility